mickem/www.nsclient.org/docs/docs/reference/check/CheckSecurity.md

 #### About `check_firewall`

-`check_firewall` reports the state of the **Windows firewall profiles** (Domain, Private, Public), the same data `Get-NetFirewallProfile` exposes.
-It reads them through the `INetFwPolicy2` COM interface, so it needs no WMI.
+`check_firewall` reports the **effective** state of the **Windows firewall profiles** (Domain, Private, Public) — what Windows actually enforces.
+It reads the local store through the `INetFwPolicy2` COM interface (no WMI needed) and then overlays any Group Policy resultant values (the ones the policy engine writes under `HKLM\SOFTWARE\Policies\Microsoft\WindowsFirewall`): a setting enforced through group policy wins over the local setting, exactly as the firewall service applies it.
+Both the modern per-profile policy keys and the legacy `StandardProfile` key (written by the pre-Vista "Protect all network connections" ADMX policy, still honoured and applying to both Private and Public) are read; when both are present the modern values win as a whole.
+This matches
+`Get-NetFirewallProfile -PolicyStore ActiveStore` — note that plain `Get-NetFirewallProfile` (and `INetFwPolicy2` alone) shows only the local, pre-policy configuration.

 Each profile is one row with these keywords: